-Inventions by Women (But Men Got the Credit!)
+Inventions by Women (But Men Often Got the Credit!)

 One of the most famous cases is the cotton gin.
 We all learned in elementary school that Eli Whitney was attributed with inventing the cotton gin.
 But many historians believe that a woman named Catharine Greene, the extraordinary wife of Revolutionary War General Nathaneal Greene, was really the brain behind the invention.
 After her husband died of sunstroke in 1786, she was left destitute and alone to raise five children by herself on a cotton plantation in Georgia.